dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 ## Special WHOIS policies

 Some registries adopt specific contact update policies that may cause the WHOIS update task to fail.
 Check [this article](/articles/changing-whois-contact) for a list of the most common registrar-specific policies.

+## Have more questions?

+If you have any questions about changing contacts for your domains, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help.